Farm Household Allowance

 - for humanitarian reasons, for example to adopt a child or attend custody proceedings, or

-- to receive eligible medical treatment that is not available in Australia
+- to get eligible medical treatment that isn’t available in Australia

 If you are attending a training camp with the Australian Defence Force Reserves you can get your payment for the duration of the training.

-You should always tell us if you are leaving Australia.
+You should always tell us if you plan to leave Australia.

 Read more about payments while outside Australia.